 If you are unable to keep your appointment, please notify us the day before your appointment by calling the numbers listed above.

 You may eat solid foods up until 3 hours before your appointment.
 You may drink liquids up until your test.
 There is no limit on the amount of liquids you may drink after the myelogram.
 You must have absolutely no alcoholic beverages 24 hours prior to your test, and avoid alcoholic beverages until 24 hours after.

 Loose fitting pants or shorts with elastic waistbands are recommended and can be worn during the test.
 Clothing containing metal buttons, zippers or snaps should not be worn.
 Clothing from the waist up will need to be removed once you arrive in the test area.
 Hospital gowns will be provided by the staff.

 Please check the list of medications.
 Please

-BRING ALL YOUR MEDICATIONS WITH YOU or write down the name, dose and the last time you took them.
+WRITE DOWN THE NAMES OF ALL YOUR MEDICATIONS, the dosage and the last time you took them.

 Notify your physician or Neuroradiology Department at least one day prior to your test if you have allergies to iodine, x-ray contrast, or x-ray dye.
 It is important that we know about these allergies.
 You will need to take specific medications before your exam and they must be taken 13 hours before your appointment.

-If you currently take Coumadin, Ticlid or any medicine to "thin" your blood or to keep clots from forming, please call your referring physician at least 3 days prior for further instructions, as we may need to draw labwork.
+If you currently take Coumadin, Ticlid or any medicine to "thin" your blood or to keep clots from forming, please call your referring physician at least 1 week prior for further instructions, as we may need to draw labwork.
+(List of Blood Thinners)

 What do I bring?